Dancing with the Stars (American TV series) season 15: Week 9: Semifinals

 The couples performed one unlearned dance to a song from Michael Jackson's album Bad and one dance chosen by the other couples.
 This was another double elimination this week.
 Couples are listed in the order they performed.

 Week 10: Finals

-On the first night, each couple performed their favorite dance of the season and a super-sized freestyle.
+On the first night, each couple performed their favorite dance of the season and a super-sized freestyle routine.
 On the second night, they performed an instant dance in which they had to choose their dance style and music that night.
 Couples are listed in the order they performed.